-To provide the most beneficial camping experience, groups are asked to follow these procedures:
+To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Group Leader